- Site Builder is available to those using items (Inventory > Items), a feature of our classic version of Checkfront.

 Getaway’s homepage is comprised of a hero block followed by up to four customizable sections, each of which has the option to be swapped out for a different block type.
 Hovering over each section will reveal options to delete, edit or swap it out for another block.
-By default, Getaway comes pre-populated with these four blocks: Feature, Inventory, Featured Item and Call to Action.
+By default, Getaway comes pre-populated with these four blocks: Feature, Inventory, Featured Item, and Call to Action.
 See the section above for more details on each of these block types.
 For full instructions on how to edit and manage content blocks, please see our knowledge base article on managing layout.

-The inventory page provides a grid of all the items that are available for booking on your site and is comprised of several static and customizable blocks: Booking Progress Bar (optional), Inventory Header, Booking Search with category filters, your Item Grid and a Testimonial block that can be swapped out for a Gallery block, Feature block, Inventory block, Featured Item block, or the Call to Action block.
+The inventory page provides a grid of all the items or products that are available for booking on your site and is comprised of several static and customizable blocks: Booking Progress Bar (optional), Inventory Header, Booking Search with category filters, your Item Grid, and a Testimonial block that can be swapped out for a Gallery block, Feature block, Inventory block, Featured Item block, or the Call to Action block.

 Making a BookingBack to top

 Each item or product page will display all the necessary components for customers to configure their booking.
 This includes, but is not limited to, date and time inputs (style varies by item’s or product's allocation), parameter selections, and a price breakdown summary that displays the selected parameters with pricing, a discount/promo code field, and subtotals for booking configuration.